dythia102/CReactivePool/README.md

 O(1) acquire and release operations for objects.
 Thread-safe using libuv mutexes, suitable for multi-threaded applications.
-Configurable pool size with dynamic resizing.
+Configurable pool size with dynamic growing and shrinking.
 Custom object types via allocator interface with reset and validation.
 Object reset/initialization to ensure default state on acquire/release.
 Pool usage statistics (max used, acquire/release counts).